-For many in the Formula One paddock, Nico Hulkenberg is a world champion in waiting.
-A winner in every category he has ever competed in before Formula One racing - and a champion in three of them - he appeared from an early age to be destined for greatness.
+For many in the Formula 1 paddock, Nico Hulkenberg remains a world champion in waiting.
+A winner in every category he ever competed in before Formula 1 racing - and a champion in three of them - he appeared from an early age to be destined for greatness.

 Winning the GP2 crown in his rookie season - a feat only matched by Lewis Hamilton and Nico Rosberg - secured a move into F1 racing, and he duly delivered a shock first pole in an uncompetitive Williams in what was his maiden campaign.
 Despite such triumphs, however, a top line drive has eluded the German thus far.
 Even so, his incredible combination of pace and consistency has made the paddock sit up and take note.

 Following the well-trodden path of most great drivers, Nico Hulkenberg began his career on the kart track.
 After starting at the tender age of ten back in 1997, within five years Hulkenberg was already making waves.
 In 2002 he was named German junior karting champion and the following year, after progressing up the ranks, won the German karting championship proper.